Aquatic feeding mechanisms: Lunge feeding

+Jaw protrusion

+Jaw protrusion is the outward movement of the premaxilla or mouthparts towards the prey, which is achieved via more mobile mechanical linkages in the articulations of the mouth.
+Vertebrate jaw protrusion is known only among modern bony fishes, which possess many forms of coupled linkages in their head.
+Remarkable examples are the slingjaw wrasse and the sand eel, which can protrude their mouth by several centimeters.
+This is usually done to extend the striking range of suction feeding, and the retraction of the jaw after protrusion can also help retrieval once the prey has been engulfed.

+Another example of mouthpart protrusion is seen in dragonfly larvae (nymphs), which have hydraulic lower mandibles that can extend rapidly, protruding forward to seize prey and bring it to the top jaw.

 Pivot feeding

 Pivot feeding is a method to transport the mouth towards the prey by an upward turning of the head, which is pivoting on the neck joint.
 Pipefish such as sea horses and sea dragons are specialized on this feeding mechanism.
 With prey capture times of down to 5 ms (shrimpfish Centriscus scutatus) this method is used by the fastest feeders in the animal kingdom.

 The secret of the speed of pivot feeding is in a locking mechanism, in which the hyoid arch is folded under the head and is aligned with the urohyal which connects to the shoulder girdle.
 A four-bar linkage at first locks the head in a ventrally bent position by the alignment of two bars.
-The release of the locking mechanism jets the head up and moves the mouth toward the prey within 5-10 ms. The trigger mechanism of unlocking is debated, but is probably in lateral adduction.
+The release of the locking mechanism jets the head up and moves the mouth toward the prey within 5–10 ms. The trigger mechanism of unlocking is debated, but is probably in lateral adduction.

-Protrusion

-Protrusion is the extension of the mouth or premaxilla towards the prey, via mechanical linkages.
-Protrusion is known only in modern bony fishes, which possess many forms of coupled linkages in their head.
-Remarkable examples are the slingjaw wrasse and the sand eel, which can protrude their mouth by several centimeters.
-Another example of protrusion is seen in dragonfly larvae (nymphs), which have hydraulic lower mandibles, protruding forward to catch prey and bring it to the top jaw.